stith/poline-homeassistant/README.md

 ## Features

 - 🎨 **Beautiful Color Palettes**: Generate harmonious color palettes using Poline's polar coordinate algorithm
+- 🎡 **Interactive Color Wheel**: Drag and manipulate anchor points on a visual color wheel (powered by poline-picker)
 - 💡 **Smart Light Control**: Apply colors to any Home Assistant light entity (Philips Hue, LIFX, etc.)
 - 🌈 **WLED Integration**: Send entire color palettes to WLED devices
-- ⚡ **Interactive UI**: Click colors to apply instantly, adjust anchor points on the fly
+- ⚡ **Real-time Updates**: See your palette change as you drag anchor points
 - 🔧 **Highly Customizable**: Configure anchor colors, position functions, number of points, and more
 - 📱 **Responsive Design**: Works great on mobile and desktop